codegram/hyperclient/Readme.md

 ## TODO

-* Resource permissions: Using the `Allow` header Hyperclient should be able to restrict the allowed method on a given `Resource` or `Resource`.
+* Resource permissions: Using the `Allow` header Hyperclient should be able to restrict the allowed method on a given `Resource`.
-* Authorization: use HTTP basic or Digest.

 ## Contributing